 I have seen wild burros in Beatty at dawn and Rhyolite at dusk, and I would not be surprised to see Big Horn Sheep in the area.
 Big Horns are sometimes found near Daylight Pass Road.

 On your drive into Rhyolite you will pass the Goldwell Open Area Museum which contains many sculptures.
 The best of these is the "Last Supper" by Belgian artist Albert Szukalski.
 The sculpture shows only the robes of the the twelve apostles and Jesus and is very eerie.
 It photographs well at night when light painted or under a full moon.

 The semi ghost town of Goldfield is about an hour north of Beatty and is worth a visit.
 The 2010 population of Goldfield was 268 people so it is not quite a ghost town; hence the "semi".
 Things to see include the unusual International Car Forest which is best at night, the photogenic "Subway Station to Nowhere", and the Dinky Diner.
 Unfortunately tours of the interior of the Goldfield Hotel are no longer being given as of March 2020.

 Rhyolite is about 2 1/2 hours from Las Vegas, take I-15 North to US-95.
 Continue on US-95 about 115 miles to Beatty, Nevada.
 In Beatty turn left on NV-374 S (Main Street) and go four miles to the turnoff for Rhyolite.
 374 becomes Daylight Pass Road in California.

-Rhyolite is less than 45 minutes from Stovepipe Wells in Death Valley and makes a good late afternoon shot if you are traveling back to Las Vegas from Death Valley, or are staying in Beatty.
+Rhyolite is less than 45 minutes from Stovepipe Wells in Death Valley.
+Stovepipe Wells is a good late afternoon stop-over if you are traveling back to Las Vegas from Death Valley, or are staying in Beatty.

 The Bottle House